holepunchto/pear-docs/building-blocks/hyperdrive.md

 #### **`drive.version`**

-The number that indicates how many modifications were made, is useful as a version identifier.
+The number that indicates how many modifications were made, it is useful as a version identifier.

 #### **`drive.supportsMetadata`**